Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Experiment

 \subsection{Experimental Results}

+\textbf{Comparing the State-of-the-Arts Methods}: We compared with three state-of-the-art active learning methods by adapting both generic active learning methods and active learning method for object detection to autonomous driving detection task.
+Specifically, the following methods are benchmarked:

+\textbf{Badge~\cite{ash2019deep}:} This strategy considers both model uncertainty and feature for data acquisition.
+The gradient features are computed by accumulating the gradients of loss w.r.t. penultimate layers.
+We use the classification branch to calculate gradient features in our task.
+Samples are then selected by K-means++.

+\textbf{CALD~\cite{yu2022consistency}:} This approach employs a simple idea that predictions upon different data augmentations by a good model should be consistent.
+Hence, a frame with predictions that do not agree between augmentations, measured by the J-S divergence between classification predictions and IoU between boxes, will be more likely to be selected.

+\textbf{PPAL~\cite{yang2024ppal}:} This method is specifically tailored for object detection by considering both model uncertainty and feature diversity.
+Classification and localization difficulties are fused to re-weight model uncertainties.
+K-means++ is employed to select the final queries.

+{\textbf{UWE~\cite{uwe2024}:} This approach was inspired by the effectiveness of combining model uncertainty and feature diversity for active learning.
+To enable the concept for more diverse computer vision tasks, UWE introduced a uncertainty re-weighted representation for active learning.}

-{\textbf{Comparing Different Diversity Terms}} We consider three diversity terms, \ie, feature, spatial and temporal, to measure the distance between two samples.
+\textbf{Comparing Different Diversity Terms}: We consider three diversity terms, i.e. feature, spatial and temporal, to measure the distance between two samples.
 We set the random selection as baseline and investigate the effect of each diversity term and their combination on AL performance.
-We consider the following variants:
+In specific, we consider the following variants:

-{\textbf{(A) Random:}} This strategy randomly select the samples.
+\textbf{Random:} This strategy randomly selects samples to annotate.

-{\textbf{(B) Feature~\cite{sener2017active}:}} This strategy uses Eq.~(\ref{EqDf}) to measure sample distance.
-We obtain the feature of each sample used in Eq.~\ref{EqDf} by averaging the output feature map of the 3D feature extractor.
+\textbf{Feature~\cite{sener2017active}:} This strategy uses Eq.~(\ref{eq:feature}) to measure sample distance.
+We obtain the feature of each sample by averaging the output feature map of the 3D feature extractor.